 BMP Measurable Goals a.
-Inventory of municipally owned or operated facilities The permittee shall maintain current inventory of facilities and operations owned and operated by the permittee with the potential for generating polluted stormwater runoff.
+Inventory owned or o of opera municipally ted facilities The permittee shall maintain current inventory of facilities and operations owned and operated by the permittee with the potential for generating polluted stormwater runoff.

-The Stormwater Administrator with the City of Hendersonville maintains a current inventory of facilities and operations owned and operated by the City.
+The Stormwater Administrator maintains a current inventory of facilities and operations owned and operated by the City that have a General or Individual Stormwater Permit.